Expertium/expertium.github.io/Benchmark.md

 ![FSRS (proper)](https://github.com/user-attachments/assets/44f568d8-afce-4a49-a782-99531fcc352c)

 "Grade" refers to Again/Hard/Good/Easy.
 To calculate the loss, the grade is converted into a binary value: 0 if it's Again, 1 otherwise.
 This doesn't mean that FSRS *itself* treats grades as binary, of course it can tell the difference between Hard, Good and Easy.
+Loss is calculated only during optimization (this is true for all diagrams you will see), so if you want to imagine how FSRS works when it's deployed and is not being optimized, just mentally remove the part about loss computation.

 In order to calculate the probability of recall, FSRS requires the length of the previous interval and its own previous state, which is represented using three numbers: Difficulty, memory Stability, and Retrievability (DSR).
 Notice that horizontal arrows always point to the right, showing that past states can affect future states, but future states cannot affect past states.